 The premium package allows you to record incoming calls and the option to play a warning message to make sure whatever you do complies with your state’s laws.
 The warning is not mandatory.

 There are other caller ID apps out there, as well, like Truecaller.
 Tap or click here to learn more about Truecaller.

 For all those unknown callers

-The goal of identifying unknown phone numbers is to block the ones you don’t want to speak to.
+The goal of identifying unknown phone numbers is to block those you don’t want to speak to.
 If you have an iPhone, you can take a more extreme step and automatically block numbers that aren’t in your Contacts list.

 This feature is called Silence Unknown Callers.
 Calls from numbers not in your Contacts will still go to your voicemail and appear in your recent calls list, but your phone won’t ring for them.

 If you get a lot of unknown calls, this might be the feature for you.
 Just follow these steps to turn it on: